Dorothy Boyle, Countess of Burlington: Marriage and later life

-In 1741, Boyle's eldest daughter, Dorothy, married the Earl of Euston, and died of smallpox just before her eighteenth birthday in 1742.
+In 1741, Boyle's eldest daughter, Dorothy, married the Earl of Euston, eldest son of Charles FitzRoy, 2nd Duke of Grafton and died of smallpox just before her eighteenth birthday in 1742.
 Her husband "treated her with the utmost brutality, till her death."
+He was later disowned by his father.

-Her youngest daughter, Charlotte, married William, Marquess of Hartington, on 28 March 1748.
+Her youngest daughter, Charlotte, married William Cavendish, Marquess of Hartington (later 4th Duke of Devonshire), on 28 March 1748.
 Charlotte died of smallpox in 1754.
-She passed down her mother's artwork and correspondence to her descendants.
+She became heiress to the entire Burlington fortune and passed down her mother's artwork and correspondence to her descendants.

-The Countess of Burlington died on 21 September 1758, aged 59.
+The Countess of Burlington died on 21 September 1758, aged 59.The remaining Burlington estate went to her grandson, William Cavendish, 5th Duke of Devonshire.